-From the Administration tab, click Data Warehouse > Aging configuration.
-This page allows you to set some important parameters that affect both the efficiency and the disk space needed by the data warehouse.
+To access the Aging configuration page by using the Administration tab, click Data Warehouse then click Aging configuration.
+It allows you to set some important parameters that affect both the efficiency and the disk space needed by the data warehouse.
 For each table that stores BMC TrueSight Capacity Optimization metrics, you can set how long the data should be kept and whether to partition the table into smaller chunks if needed.

-Click Advanced aging configuration to view a page that displays a summary of the aging and partitioning configuration for each data table, including:
+This page displays a summary of the aging and partitioning configuration for each data table, including:

-Click on the name of a table to view the detail page for that configuration, where you can edit or delete its settings.
+Clicking on the name of a table will display the detail page for that configuration, where you can delete it or edit its settings.

 Example of detail page for the SYS_CONF_STAGE table